 The zoo is home to the Bindi’s boot camp playground.
 This space is modelled on the TV show and features a climbing wall and interactive games.

-Africa is Queensland’s only multi species savannah.
+Africa is Queensland’s only multi species savanna.
 Here giraffes, rhinos and zebras all live together.
+Adjacent to the savanna you can watch the active group of meerkats as they play.
 Cheetahs also go for walks throughout the area with keepers on a daily basis.

 The tiger temple is home to Sumatran and Bengal tigers.
 It features lush surroundings, an underwater viewing area and much more.
 Each day keepers enter the exhibit to play with the cats.